Olympic NOC Pins

 The Athens 2004 Olympic NOC Pins Guide grabbed my attention immediately.
 I was touched by the excellent design and the overall harmony of this Book.
 It's an excellent presentation of Olympic NOC Pins and Badges, prepared by a world class Olympic Collector.
 Based on my extensive knowledge in Pin Collecting I can attest that this is the best Olympic Reference Book on NOC Pins ever published.
 Nikos Araitzopoulos (GRE), Olympic Collector & Philately Expert

-The original, full version of the above Article will be presented for the first time in the world during the World Collectors' Fair in Warsaw, Poland on the 25th of May 2019.
+The original, full version of this Article was presented by the author for the first time worldwide, during the World Olympic Collectors' Fair in Warsaw, Poland on the 25th of May 2019.

 Athens 2004 Olympic NOC Pins and Related Memorabilia, Vol. 1 An article describing the reasons why this Book was written and the historical significance and contribution of this publication to the Olympic Movement. by Ioannis Thomakos To read the Article please click here.

 The Article was published in March 2019 in the "Olympin Newsletter", the official publication of the Olympin Collectors Club.